 Notebooks and WebDAV Servers

 If you use a WebDAV service to sync your documents from Notebooks on an iPad or iPhone and want to work on that set of documents from Notebooks on your PC, all you need to do is mount that server in Finder and point Notebooks to that folder.
 You should be aware, though, that Notebooks reads and writes directly to and from that server, which may negatively impact performance.
 So you might consider using a separate application to synchronize the contents of the WebDAV server with a local folder on your PC and select that local folder as Notebooks’ home folder.
-Cyberduck is just one example of an application that can to that.
+Cyberduck or WebDrive are just two examples of applications that can to that.

 A special case is the WebDAV server that is running on your PC.
 There usually is no need to mount that, because you can access its directory like a local folder.